Globality of the DPW construction for Smyth potentials in the case of SU(1,1): Global Iwasawa factorization

 and then \(B_+ \in (\Lambda^+ {\rm SL}_2 \mathbb{C} )_{\sigma } \).
 We put \(B_-(\lambda ) = \epsilon \overline{B_+(\overline{\lambda }^{-1} ) }^t \in (\Lambda^- {\rm SL }_2 \mathbb{C} )_{\sigma } \), then from (4) and Proposition 5.2, we have

-Hence, we obtain a Birkhoff factorization of \(g \) at \(z = r \). \end{proof} From Proposition 5.3, we obtain a global Birkhoff factorization if we find \(h_{\pm } \) which satisfy (1), (2), (3), (4).
+Hence, we obtain a Birkhoff factorization of \(g \) at \(z = r \). \end{proof} From Proposition 5.4, we obtain a global Birkhoff factorization if we find \(h_{\pm } \) which satisfy (1), (2), (3), (4).
+Thus, it is enough to seek \(h_{\pm} \) in Proposition 5.3 for giving the Birkhoff factorization of \(g \).
 To simplify the problem, we consider the following setting.
+It is the problem (S3).
+Suppose that there exists a solution \(h = \{h_{\pm } \} \) in Proposition 5.3, we put